D2TA/BetrayalHouseHillMapTool/README.md

 - Improved visual styling

 Patch 0.x: Future
+- Include 'How to Play' instructions and details on game mechanics
 - Implement item storage
-- Include instructions and playing mechanics
 - Activate Haunting button to determine the type of haunting
 - Adjust view for mobile usage
 - Creating player lobbies